vasumathi298/LLM-Project/README.md

 # Bhagavad Gita Question Answering System

-This project is a question-answering system focused on the Bhagavad Gita.
-It processes text files and PDFs to generate a searchable vector database for retrieving contextually relevant answers from the text.
-Users can ask questions, and the system leverages LangChain and OpenAI's models to provide responses based on the embedded documents.
+This project is an intelligent question-answering system centered around the teachings of the Bhagavad Gita, designed to offer insights and references that can support mental well-being.
+By quoting and referring to passages from this ancient text, the system helps users explore valuable perspectives from the Gita.
+It processes text files and PDFs to create a searchable vector database, enabling contextually relevant answers based on user queries.
+With the integration of LangChain and OpenAI models, it provides insightful responses grounded in the embedded content of the Bhagavad Gita.

 ## Features